patrick3395/FAME/README.md

 3. Host the compiled frontend (`npm run build`) on Firebase Hosting, Cloud Run static build, or any static site service.

+### Cloud Run notes

+- The repo includes `backend/Dockerfile`; configure Cloud Build to use that file and set the build context to the repository root.
+The image entrypoint runs `gunicorn` against `FAME_UI:app` and listens on `$PORT`, which satisfies Cloud Run requirements.
+- Add any production secrets (Google credentials, spreadsheet IDs) as Cloud Run environment variables or Secret Manager references rather than hard-coding them in source.

 ## Contributing workflow

 1. Fork or clone `https://github.com/patrick3395/FAME.git`.